sbates-idrc/c2lc-coding-environment/docs/contributing.md

 We are using [Flow](https://flow.org/) as our static type checker.
 Contributions are expected to include Flow type annotations and to ensure that both the type checks and type coverage checks pass.
-You can run the type checks using a command like:
+You can run the type checks using the
+command:

 ```shell
 npx flow